 Step-by-step directions

-4. Using a food processor (or chop finely with a knife) chop parsley, mint and spinach. then sautรฉ the greens in olive oil in a large skillet.
+- Sauté greens.
+Using a food processor chop parsley, mint and spinach.
+Sauté the greens in olive oil in a large skillet.

-5. Add the cooked greens to the meat mixture, along with ground saffron.
-Cook stew covered over low heat for another 30 minutes.
+- Add greens to stew.
+Add sautéed greens to the meat mixture, along with ground saffron.
+Simmer for another 30 minutes.

-6. Cut in half and remove the inner seed from green almonds.
-Stir in halved green almonds into the stew, cover pot and cook for 30 minutes.
+- Add green almonds.
+Cut in half and remove the inner seed from green almonds.
+Stir in halved green almonds into the stew, cover pot and simmer for 30 minutes.

 Recipe tips and FAQs